BillDietrich/linkcheckerhtml/README.md

 ### Limitations
 * "href" or "src" has to be first attribute in the tag.
 * Tag and first attribute must be on the same line.
+* Doesn't know about comments; will find and check tags inside comments.
 * Doesn't check local "#name" links.
 * Written to match the behavior of HtmlHint, not browsers.
 HtmlHint objects to uppercase in tag and attribute names, doesn't allow single-quotes instead of double-quotes.
 * Doesn't check EVERY detail of the email address spec in mailto links.
 Just a cursory check.